Aligned Autonomy at Scale (from Spotify Model)

 As a part of explaining how Spotify's ways of working were unique, Kniberg drew an image that describes the special relationships between the teams and management at Spotify:

 This image describes the relationship between team alignment and autonomy as a two-dimensional matrix.
 Team autonomy is on the horizontal axis, and team alignment is on the vertical axis.
 According to the matrix, autonomy marks the extent to which a team can make decisions about its work.
 Alignment symbolizes having a common purpose.
-Looking at the matrix, it is clear that management plays a role in connecting the two.
+Upon examining the image, it is evident that, according to the creator, management plays a crucial role in connecting the two.

 Key insights to derive from this matrix: